EducationalWave

 Supply Chain Development: The establishment of salmon farms stimulates the growth of ancillary industries such as feed suppliers, equipment manufacturers, and transportation services, enhancing the overall economic ecosystem.

-Related Pros and Cons of Drinking Boiled Water
+Related Pros and Cons of Integrated Reporting

 Tourism and Hospitality: The presence of salmon farms often attracts tourists interested in aquaculture practices, leading to increased revenue for local hotels, restaurants, and tour operators, further fueling economic growth in the region.